research-software-directory/research-software-directory/README.md

 - [``http://localhost/api/software/xenon``](http://localhost/api/software/xenon) should show a JSON representation of a product (here: Xenon) in the local instance of the Research Software Directory
 - [``http://localhost/graphs``](http://localhost/graphs) should show you some integrated statistics of all the packages in the local instance of the Research Software Directory
 - [``http://localhost/oai-pmh?verb=ListRecords&metadataPrefix=datacite4``](http://localhost/oai-pmh?verb=ListRecords&metadataPrefix=datacite4) should return an XML document with metadata about all the packages that are in the local instance of the Research Software Directory, in DataCite 4 format.

+### Removing local state

+The Research Software Directory stores its state in a couple of places.
+While doing development, sometimes you need to clear the local state, therefore this section lists some ways to clear such state.
+Be aware that running these commands results in the LOSS OF DATA.

+- Remove a docker container:

+    ```
+    # remove a container associated with a specific service from docker-compose.yml
+    docker-compose rm <service name>

+    # remove any container corresponding to any of the services defined in docker-compose.yml
+    docker-compose rm
+    ```

+- Remove a docker image:

+    ```
+    # remove a specific image
+    docker rmi <image name>
+    ```

+- Docker bind mounts store data in ``<project directory>/docker-volumes``, remove with:

+    ```
+    sudo rm -rf cert/ db/ letsencrypt/ oaipmh-cache/
+    ```

+- Docker static volumes store data.
+Rrefer to [/docker-compose.yml](/docker-compose.yml) to see which services use which volumes.
+Remove a volume with:

+    ```
+    # remove volumes that are not in use by any containers
+    docker volume prune

+    # or remove a specific volume
+    docker volume rm <volume>
+    ```

+- Docker networks.
+By default, the services in [/docker-compose.yml](/docker-compose.yml) share a network named ``rsd_default``.
+Remove a network with

+    ```
+    # remove networks that are not in use by any containers
+    docker network prune

+    # or remove a specific network
+    docker network rm <network>
+    ```

 ---

 ## Customize your instance of the Research Software Directory